Skip content

-At Nettitude we collect a large amount of malware binary samples, both from our Honeypot network, from our customers and from incident response.
+At LRQA we collect a large amount of malware binary samples, both from our Honeypot network, from our customers and from incident response.
 One of the first steps we take is to calculate the MD5 hash of the malware and compare this hash to known samples, while unknown samples can be examined further by an analyst.

 Traditional hashes like MD5 take an input and create a fixed length output hash that represents the data.
 A one bit change to the data will produce an entirely different MD5 hash, so quite often during this examination process we find that the malware is essentially identical to another known piece of malware and only slight variations in the file cause the MD5 hash to differ.
 Eliminating these duplicates is something I’ve recently been looking into.